Established more than 50 years ago, Jardin Caribe Flowershop is the oldest flower shop in Aruba!

-Jardin Caribe Flowershop was established by Mrs. Ermita F. do Nascimento on November 18, 1959.
-After doing a course at an American institution of floral art, Ermita wanted to practice her profession, and opened her own business.
+Jardin Caribe was established by Mrs. Ermita F. Croes – do Nascimento on November 18, 1959.
+Ermita always loved flowers, but back in the days, flowers were very hard to find on the island of Aruba.
+After doing a course at the American institution of floral art, she got inspired and open the first flower shop in Aruba.

-Jardin Caribe Flowershop started with only 2 employees, and grew to about 7 employees working both full/part-time.
-With more modern technology, it adapted its way of making flowers in a more efficient, and cost-effective manner.
-The flower shop started to expand in other areas including delivery services, weddings, and special projects.
+The team slowly grew, having more employees to meet the growing demand.
+With more modern techniques, Jardin Caribe adapted its way of making flowers in a more efficient manner.
+The flower shop expanded in other areas including delivery services, weddings, and special projects.

 Vicky, the only daughter of Mrs. Ermita, was helping her mother in the shop with both floral arrangements, and secretarial work.
 She worked part-time, as she was still going to school in Aruba.
-After high school Vicky went abroad to pursue her academic career.
-In 1982, she graduated as an internal designer, at the International Fine Arts College in Miami Florida.
-After some year she wanted to follow the steps of her mother and came back to Aruba to work in the flower shop.
+After high school, Vicky went abroad to pursue her academic career.
+In 1982, she graduated as an interior designer, at the International Fine Arts College in Miami Florida.
+After some years, she wanted to follow the steps of her mother and came back to Aruba to work at the flower shop.